exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 Create the UDF scripts that help with importing the data.

-First, create a schema that will contains the UDF scripts.
+First, create a schema that will contain the UDF scripts.

 ```sql
 CREATE SCHEMA KAFKA_EXTENSION;